 Home School and RCS

-Do you know families who are currently home schooling their children?
+Do you know someone who is currently home schooling their children?
 We have a program that addresses most every home school situation.
 Help them experience a slice of RCS, by contacting Mrs. Abbott, our Director of Home School Ministries.
-Please refer anyone who expresses interest in home schooling to Mrs. Abbott at 510-537-8734 or SueAbbott@rcs.edu.
+Please refer anyone who you learn expresses interest in home schooling to Mrs. Abbott at 510-537-8734 or SueAbbott@rcs.edu.